The Best Medicare Supplement (Medigap) Plans in Vermont

 If you have recently become eligible for Medicare, you may have many questions about the coverage offered by this federal insurance program and about supplementary insurance plans that can reduce your out-of-pocket expenses.
 Medicare Part A and Part B coverage is known more commonly as Original Medicare and covers many of the costs of medical treatment for participants.

-For the costs not covered by Medicare, Medigap or Medicare Supplement Insurance plans are available for purchase in the state of Vermont.
+For the costs not covered by Medicare, such as coinsurance or deductibles, you might consider applying for a Medicare Supplement Insurance (also called Medigap) plan.
 After Medicare pays for a portion of the cost of your medical treatment, Medigap plans pay additional amounts to reduce your out-of-pocket expenses.

 Have Medicare questions?